-For adjustments guidance, please refer to the Sickness Absence and Wellbeing Policy and/or Reasonable Adjustment Guidance or speak to your Divisional Business Partner team.
+For adjustments guidance, please refer to the Sickness Absence and Wellbeing Policy and/or Reasonable Adjustment Guidance or speak to your Divisional People Lead or the EDI team.

 Some applicants for jobs have asked for a 'guaranteed interview' - what does that mean?